Dynamical Methods for Target Control of Biological Networks: Approximating the domain of influence of a seed set

 \item We add $n$ to $\mathcal{Q}_{r+1}$ if $n$ is a state node that does not contradict any state nodes already in $\mathcal{S}$. \end{itemize}

 \item If $\mathcal{Q}_{r+1} \neq \emptyset$, we increase $r \to r+1$, and we go back to point 1.
 Otherwise, we terminate the algorithm.

 \end{enumerate}

 The necessity of having two queues $\mathcal{Q}_{r}$ and $\mathcal{Q}_{r+1}$ is so that state nodes are updated in discrete iterations (i.e., BFS levels).
 Threshold nodes, by contrast, are dealt with immediately so that transfer functions can be evaluated before the next stage of the algorithm.
-The order used to remove elements from the queue $\mathcal{Q}_{r}$ at point 2 of the algorithm is irrelevant for the actual output of the algorithm, i.e., the set $\mathcal{D}_{\textrm{Z}} (\mathcal{X})$.
 Note that the two sets $\mathcal{S}$ and $\mathcal{D}_{\textrm{Z}} (\mathcal{X})$ differ since the former is composed of (state and threshold) nodes of the GTN, whereas the latter contains nodes of the original graph, along with their corresponding state.

 Note that although different GTN representations all give a complete mapping of the network's dynamics, they give different estimates in general for the domain of influence of a seed set $\mathcal{X}$.
 For example, in Fig.~\ref{fig:example_OR}, the domain of influence of the seed set $\mathcal{X} = \{(a,\sigma_{a}=1),(c,\sigma_{c}=1)\}$ is $\{ a$-1, $c$-1, $d$-$1\}$ for the DNF or SR representations but only $\{ a$-1, $c$-$1 \}$ for the LUT representation.
 This is because no logical reduction is done on the node LUTs in this representation, and so inference on the state of $d$ requires knowledge of all three inputs, rather than only two.
 As such, performance of this method should be a lower-bound for the performance of other representations, such as DNF or SR. Furthermore, although the DNF and SR representations predict the same domain of influence in this example, note that the SR representation is slightly more concise.